peacefulpixel/articles/articles/the-issue-of-null/article.md

 }
 ```

-Personally I never write that deep-nesting code, so for me, it's better to write it like:
+Personally, I never write that deep-nesting code, so for me, it's better to write it like:

 ```java
 public static Optional<User> getUserNameById(Integer id) {